Tuesday, 24 June 2025

 She also makes an interesting observation,

-“I noticed that may of the Ox-slips had single stems to each separate stalks to the root and looked like small Prim-roses, only deeper yellow and with the orange-star.
+“I noticed that many of the Ox-slips had single stems to each separate stalks to the root and looked like small Prim-roses, only deeper yellow and with the orange-star.
 Can this be caused by bee-fertilisation?”

 I have sketched ox-lips on the left and cowslips on the right.
 The possible hybrid primrose flower, (from our garden) that Edith mentions also features in this picture.